Murphy's Irish Stout: History

 After years as a solely local stout, the acquisition of the brewery by Heineken in 1983, with a consequent expansion in distribution and international television advertising, exposed Murphy's to the international drinking community.
 In 1988, Whitbread acquired the distribution and brewing rights for Murphy's in the UK, where it was brewed in the Magor brewery at Magor in Wales.
 In 2000, these rights went to Interbrew when they acquired Whitbread Brewing Company.

 Widget

 In addition to being distributed in kegs, Murphy's is also available in a can.
 To simulate the appearance and texture of the tap version, cans of Murphy's contain a nitrogen widget, which increases the creaminess of the head when poured.

 Sales

 Export volumes peaked in the mid-1990s and domestic volume peaked around 2000.
 The brand is suffering in its native Ireland due to a declining market for stout.
-It holds a 5 percent share of the Irish stout market, although this is largely a result of its 28 percent share of its native Cork market.
+It holds a 5 per cent share of the Irish stout market, although this is largely a result of its 28 per cent share of its native Cork market.
 Murphy's has a limited presence in Ireland outside of Cork.
 In 2011, 60,000 hectolitres of Murphy's were sold in Ireland.